 - Or, no other thread ever reaches level i after our thread.
 Say now that k threads are ahead (or on the same level) of our thread in the lock.
 Deadlock-freedom of the filter lock guarantees us that in finite time, one of them will acquire the lock and due to our progress assumption will finish the critical section and unlock in finite time as well.
 Now, k-1 threads remain ahead of our thread or on the same level.
 Remember that no additional threads can come, because we are in the case where no other thread ever reaches level i.
 We can simply use deadlock freedom (plus our progress assumption) again to reach a scenario with k-2 threads ahead of, or at the same level as our thread.
 We use deadlock freedom k times in total until no thread remains ahead of or on the same level as us.
 Now, the while-loop evaluates to false and our thread can advance (and will do so eventually due to the progress assumption).

 Since these two cases cover all possible scenarios, the statement follows (the thread can indeed reach level i+1 in finite time).
-Since the thread was arbitrary and we can extend this (imagine induction with this as the induction step) to all n levels in the lock, starvation freedom holds.
+Since the thread was arbitrary and we can extend this to all n levels in the lock, starvation freedom holds.

 This case distinction should provide enough intuition as to why a thread must make progress (and thus cannot starve) in the filter lock: Again, either a new thread reaches the level and thus our thread can advance (because it is no longer the victim).
-Or, no thread comes, but then all the ones ahead must drain at some point and then the thread can advance also.
-If you simply remember this simple two-sentence reasoning, you will be able to reconstruct why the filter lock is starvation-free.
+Or, no thread comes, but then all the ones ahead must drain at some point and then the thread can advance as well.

 ¶Why are Locks using Atomic-RMW Operations not Starvation-Free (and not Fair)?

-Let us consider a spinlock using the atomic TAS (test-and-set) operation:
+Consider a spin-lock using the atomic TAS (test-and-set) operation:

 void lock(boolean lk) { while (!testAndSet(lk)) { // spin-wait } } void unlock(boolean lk) { lk = false; }

-This is pseudo-code.
-Remember the semantics of test-and-set: The operation atomically checks whether lk is false and writes it to true if it is.
+Remember the semantics of test-and-set: The operation atomically checks whether lk is false and sets it to true if it is.
 In that case, the operation succeeded, and test-and-set returns true.
 If lk is already set to true, the operation fails and test-and-set returns false.

 Now, a thread tries to acquire the lock by calling lock() and spins in the while loop until test-and-set returns true.
 It could return false because another thread currently holds the lock.
 Our progress assumption guarantees us however that this thread will finish its critical section and release the lock in a finite amount of time.
 But even then, test-and-set can fail again when a competing thread succeeds and our thread fails.
 There is nothing about these atomic read-modify-write operations that guarantees us something about the ordering that competing threads succeed.
 Our thread could simply never succeed, because every time the lock is released again, another thread that also executes the TAS operation could succeed and thus our thread fails.

 With the same reasoning, one can also show trivially that these locks are not fair.
-The lock() method consists only of a waiting section, there is no possibility of defining a doorway (because a doorway must contain a bounded number of instructions, so no spin-loops allowed).
+The lock() method consists only of a waiting section, there is no possibility of defining a doorway.
 Hence, being “first-in” means essentially nothing for such locks, since it does not even guarantee that the “first-in” thread starts executing the atomic operation first.

 ¶How can it be that Atomic-RMW based Locks are Used then?

-To further emphasize how starvation-freedom and deadlock-freedom relate, consider a deadlock-free lock algorithm.
-Let us assume we have a finite number n of threads that try to acquire the lock.
+To further emphasize how starvation-freedom and deadlock-freedom relate, consider a deadlock-free locking algorithm.
+Assume we have a finite number n of threads that try to acquire the lock.
 Each of those n threads can also acquire the lock at most k times in total (cannot reenter lock() more than k times).
-These are strong assumptions, but in a real-world scenario, threads are probably not going to access a lock an infinite amount of times anyways and we also do not have an infinite number of threads.
-So, they are strong assumptions, but not entirely unrealistic.
-The key point is, we have at most n*k lock acquisitions in total, which is a finite number.
+There’s at most n*k lock acquisitions in total, a finite number.

-Now, deadlock-freedom guarantees us that at least one of the competing threads will succeed in acquiring the lock.
-Due to our progress assumption, we also have that this successful thread completes the critical section and releases the lock again in finite time.
-Thus, we land in a scenario where there are at most n*k-1 competing lock acquisitions in a finite time.
-We can again apply deadlock-freedom here to get to a scenario with at most n*k-2 competing acquisitions and so on.
-At the end, all of the n*k competing acquisition attempts must succeed (by applying deadlock-freedom n*k-1 times).
-Thus, we have starvation-freedom.
-We see that in such a scenario (where the total number of acquisition attempts is bounded), starvation-freedom and deadlock-freedom are equivalent.
-Starvation-freedom can only be a stronger criterion than deadlock-freedom when we have an infinite number of lock acquisitions.
+Deadlock-freedom now guarantees that at least one of the competing threads succeeds in acquiring the lock.
+Due to the progress assumption, this successful thread completes the critical section and releases the lock again in finite time.
+Thus, in finite time, a state with at most n*k-1 competing lock acquisitions is reached.
+Applying deadlock-freedom again leads to a state with at most n*k-2 competing acquisitions and so on.
+Finally, all of the n*k competing acquisition attempts must succeed (by applying deadlock-freedom n*k-1 times).
+This yields starvation-freedom.
+Thus, in a scenario with a bounded number of acquisition attempts, starvation-freedom and deadlock-freedom are equivalent.
+Starvation-freedom is only a stronger criterion than deadlock-freedom when there’s an infinite number of lock acquisitions.